piotr-roslaniec/snap-wasm-example/README.md

 # MetaMask Snaps WASM example

-This repository shows how to integrate a workaround for loading `wasm-pack` WASM modules in MetaMask Snaps.
+This repository shows how to use `wasm-pack` WASM modules in MetaMask Snaps.

 ## Usage